siva-123-hash/realmeWebsite/README.md

 I was included into the development team and which was given a client brief, project details and a Adobe XD design file.
 These hypothetical details in this demo project is the actual realme UK website located here: https://www.realme.com/uk/

+# My Objective
+My objective was to build a realme website which is exactly the same as the current realme UK website.
+My development process was to develop the website as if I was on a development team following a design brief.

+Although, I have an understanding of software development life cycle, example agile , scrum or waterfall.
+For this demo project it would be deficult for me to display my knowledge of these development methodologies.

+Therefore, if you look though my **git commit submit history** I tried to make clear documentation of each changes made throughout the development process.